RocheGregory/vmw-openstack/vmw-fueled/README.md

-# Mirantis Fuel 7.0 with vCenter/VDS Plugins
+# Fuel 7.0 with vCenter/VDS Plugins